ABOUT PDF PATTERNS

 2/ BEFORE PRINTING: Open the pattern file and read the instructions for printing on the Test Square page.
 Print only the pattern pages and view the tutorial on your computer.
 Use the Layout Plan to see how the pages fit together; read the Guide to Assembling the Pattern Pages.

-3/ PRINTER SETTINGS: In the print box make sure your printer settings are on 'No Scaling' or 'Actual Size' or 100% and 'Borderless' is NOT selected [this setting is usually under 'Properties' in the settings box ].
+3/ PRINTER SETTINGS: In the print box make sure your printer settings are on 'No Scaling' or 'Actual Size' or 100% and 'Borderless' is selected [this setting is usually under 'Properties' in the settings box ].
 Insert the page numbers to print the pattern pages only e.g. 23-33.
 It's best to print in colour.
 Always print the Test Square page first and check that the scale is correct.
 All patterns have an additional Test Square on the first page of the pattern layout so print this page and check it before printing all the pattern pages.

 Please note that the pattern pages are usually on landscape orientation whereas the tutorial and instruction pages are on portrait.
 Always print the pattern pages separately to any other pages in the file.